-Our other income and expenses include interest income and expenses and other primary items such as foreign exchange gains or losses, net gain on other investments and impairment losses on other investments.
+Our other income and expenses include interest income and expenses and other primary items such as foreign exchange gains or losses, net gain on other investments and impairment losses on other investments

 Interest expense: Most of our interest expense is from capital leases and bank borrowings.
 Interest income and interest expenses are also affected by the fluctuation of market interest rates and our total amount of outstanding borrowings.
-As we had the proceeds of long term bank borrowing of ¥8.5 billion in the fiscal year ended March 31, 2017, we expect the interest expense to increase.
-If we increase capital leases or borrowings in order to finance further development of our backbone, data centers and for other investments, interest expenses will increase.
+As we had the proceeds of long term bank borrowing of \(\frac{\pmathbf

-Foreign exchange losses: Attributed to the stronger Japanese yen against foreign currencies including the U.S. dollar and the British pound, we recognized foreign currency losses of ¥45 million for the fiscal year ended March 31, 2017.
+Foreign exchange gain or loss: Attributed to the stronger Japanese yen against foreign currencies including the U.S. dollar and the British pound, we recognized foreign currency loss of ¥16 million for the fiscal year ended March 31, 2018.
 The assets held by us which are exposed to foreign currency exchange risk are mainly the U.S. dollar and British pound denominated bank deposits.